 Second round of $10,000 grants announced

-Today Queensland’s Minister for Small Business Shannon Fentiman announced an additional $100 million to fund the second round of grants for small business, with half of the funds allocated for even distribution to small businesses across regional Queensland.
+Today Queensland's Minister for Small Business Shannon Fentiman announced an additional $100 million to fund the second round of grants for small business, with half of the funds allocated for even distribution to small businesses across regional Queensland.
+The South East Queensland allocation has now been exhusted however if you are a regional Queensland business you still have time to apply.

 Additionally, they have heard our feedback and are giving you more time to prepare your applications, with round 2 opening for submissions on July 1.